 Partner Admin / Policy Manager

-Registration and login
+Register as Partner Admin and Policy Manager

-Partner admin too has to register himself just like any other partner registration by selecting any one of the partner type., ie, Admin has to register in PMS with any one of the partner type.
+Partner admin too has to register himself just like any other ‘Partner Registration’ by selecting any one of the partner type i.e. Admin has to register in PMS with any one of the partner type.

+Registering as Partner Admin

+Partner Admin can register in PMP as any one of the partner type and then get the various roles/privileges by going to Key Cloak.